Expectation and Acoustic Neural Network Representations Enhance Music Identification from Brain Activity: Methods

 The precise procedure for selecting and aligning these 3-second segments with the continuous EEG trials is detailed in the subsequent subsection (\hyperref[subsec:alignment]{Alignment between EEG and Music Features}).

-Importantly, Surprisal and Entropy computation was restricted to the first codebook (k1).
+Importantly, surprisal and entropy computation was restricted to the first codebook (k1).
 Under the delay-pattern schedule, higher codebooks are staggered such that a single processing step involves tokens from different time steps.
-Consequently, computing predictive quantities for higher codebooks (k2–k4) would involve conditioning on tokens from other codebooks that belong to future time steps (e.g., the context for k4 at time $t$ already contains k1 tokens from time $t+3$).
-To avoid defining predictive features that implicitly reference such future information, we limit our computation to k1.
-The validity and limitations of this approximation are discussed in the \nameref{sec:discuss} section.
+Consequently, computing expectation-related quantities for higher codebooks (k2–k4) would involve conditioning on tokens from other codebooks that belong to future time steps (e.g., the context for k4 at time $t$ already contains k1 tokens from time $t+3$).
+To avoid defining expectation-related features that implicitly reference such future information, we limit our computation to k1.
+The validity and limitations of this approximation are discussed in the \hyperref[sec:discussion]{Discussion}.

-The continuous frame-wise Surprisal and Entropy sequences, referred to as \emph{Raw Surprisal} and \emph{Raw Entropy}, are used as continuous decoder inputs during masked-prediction pretraining.
-In parallel, these continuous values are discretized into 128 levels using equal-frequency (quantile) binning to obtain discrete predictive tokens used as ground-truth supervision.
+The continuous frame-wise surprisal and entropy sequences, referred to as \emph{raw surprisal} and \emph{raw entropy}, are used as continuous decoder inputs during masked-prediction pretraining.
+In parallel, these continuous values are discretized into 128 levels using equal-frequency (quantile) binning to obtain discrete expectation-related tokens used as ground-truth supervision.
 Specifically, for each feature type, all values across all songs and segments are pooled to form a one-dimensional set $u$.
 The global quantile edges are then computed as

 where $e_k$ denotes the $k/128$ quantile of $u$.
 These values define $128$ quantile bins.
 Each continuous value $u$ is then assigned a bin index $b \in \{0,\dots,127\}$ such that

 with the maximum value assigned to bin $127$.